Nokia 2.3: The best Nokia 2 series phone to date?

 Right before 2019 came to a close, HMD Global introduced a new entry-level Android One phone with the Nokia 2.3.
 As a successor—or more like a “plus” version—of the Nokia 2.2, the Nokia 2.3 gets a bigger display, beefier (but non-removable) battery, dual rear camera setup, and a more durable ribbed back panel.

-Having a sub-Php 6k price, the Nokia 2.3 is going up against strong competition from budget-centric brands like Realme, Redmi, and Honor.
+Having a sub-Php 6k price, the Nokia 2.3 in the Philippines is going up against strong competition from budget-centric brands like Realme, Redmi, and Honor.
 Is this entry-level Android One phone another hit for HMD Global?

 -A battery beast